gitterHQ/desktop/README.md

  - `brew install gnu-tar` then `sudo gem install fpm`
  - If on osx(because of a bug with Yosemite), Open `/Library/Ruby/Gems/2.0.0/gems/ffi-1.9.10/lib/ffi/library.rb` and do the fix proposed here: https://github.com/ffi/ffi/issues/461#issuecomment-149253757

-1. Build all app artefacts
+1. Build all app artifacts
   1. On osx, run `gulp cert:fetch:osx`
      - You will need to setup [AWS CLI](https://aws.amazon.com/cli/) with your credentials `aws configure` (grab from AWS console IME)
   1. On osx, run `gulp build:osx`